Mohammad8921/UniformStabilityOfAdam/README.md

 # Uniform Stability of Adam Algorithm and its Effect on The Generalization Error of Deep Neural Networks
 ## Abstract
-* We connected the Lipschitz constant and maximum value of a loss function to the generalization error of deep learning models trained by Adam and AdamW optimizers under the uniform stability theory.
+* We theoretically connected the Lipschitz constant and maximum value of a loss function to the generalization error of deep learning models trained by Adam and AdamW optimizers under the uniform stability theory.
 * Using the theoretical results, we proposed a novel loss function for training deep classification models to improve generalization performance and overcome the over-fitting issue.
 * We assessed our theoretical results in age estimation.
 * We trained deep neural networks using our new loss function in image and node classification problems in order to stabilize the output models and increase their accuarcy.